rackerlabs/design-system/_component_design/buttons.md

 - Use a **verb noun** combination when you label a button.
 Do not include articles.
 For example, use **Create Server**.
 Do not use **Create a Server**.
 - Write button labels in as few words as possible while still communicating the action the button triggers.
 - Consider the context when you size a button.
 For most desktop use cases, use a **standard button** size.
 To accommodate the ideal touch target size in mobile devices, use a **large button**.
 Use a **compact button** when you have severe space constraints, such as a button in a table or in a dashboard widget.
-- A page can contain only one primary button.
 - The primary button should always represent a next step, such as **Create Server**, **Add Selected**, **Confirm Deletion**, **Submit**, or **Next**.

 {% endcolumn %}